Who can make a claim for workers compensation?

 - muscular injuries

-Time limits vary under the different laws, depending on where you live.
+Time limits for work injury claims vary under the different laws, depending on where you live.

-The compensation and benefits you may receive depend on (the severity of) your injury, when it happened, the law you’re covered by and the state you live in.
+The work injury compensation and benefits you may receive depend on (the severity of) your injury, when it happened, the law you’re covered by and the state you live in.